KarlScheibelhofer/java-crypto-tools/README.md

 ks.load(new FileInputStream("IncludedRootsPEM.txt"), null);
 ```

-Note that the password can be `null` because there is not encryption or MAC protection in PEM certificate files.
+Note that the password can be `null` because there is no encryption or MAC protection in PEM certificate files.

 #### Writing PEM Files